 A Quick Tip: How Much Benadryl Can You Give Your Dog?

 While Benadryl® can be helpful for dogs, it's important to administer the correct amount.
-The maximum recommended dosage is 4 milligrams per kilogram of body weight (mg/kg).
+When asking "How much Benadryl can I give my dog?," the maximum recommended dosage is 4 milligrams per kilogram of body weight (mg/kg).
 To give you an idea:

-• A small dog around 10 pounds (4.5 kg) should receive no more than 18 mg.
+• A small dog weighing around 10 pounds (4.5 kg) should receive no more than 18 mg.

 • A medium-sized dog weighing 25 pounds (11.3 kg) could be given up to 45 mg.